Analysis | Sen. Lee, recently infected with coronavirus, speaks without a mask at Barrett hearing

 Yet Cruz, who tested negative and has never had any symptoms, remained in quarantine at his Washington apartment and delivered his statement via videoconference technology on a big screen just over Lee’s right shoulder in the hearing room.

-It also demonstrated the oddity of a confirmation process that will be matched with the word unprecedented for decades to come.
+It also demonstrated the oddity of a confirmation process that will be matched with the word “unprecedented” for decades to come.

 The hearing began just 16 days after the Sept.
-26 Rose Garden announcement of Barrett’s nomination, an event that helped to spawn a coronavirus outbreak among President Trump, first lady Melania Trump, senior White House officials, two senators who attended, including Lee, and other guests at the largely maskless gathering.
+26 Rose Garden announcement of Barrett’s nomination, an event that appears to have helped spawn an outbreak among President Trump, first lady Melania Trump, senior White House officials, two senators who attended, including Lee, and other guests at the largely maskless gathering.
 It remains unclear whether those in attendance first contracted the virus at what Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, has labeled a superspreader event.

-After the vainglorious day of opening statements from all 22 senators on the Judiciary Committee, the real action starts Tuesday — three weeks before voters finish casting their ballots in the presidential race and other elections — with more than 20 hours of questioning expected through the week.
+After the vainglorious day of opening statements from all 22 senators on the Judiciary Committee, the real action starts Tuesday — three weeks before voters finish casting their ballots in the presidential race and others — with more than 20 hours of questioning expected through the week.

 Jaime Harrison aims to forge a new coalition in S.C., oust Sen. Lindsey O. Graham and trigger a political earthquake